SirWillance/FoW_Suite_Light/README.md

 All nodes are streamlined for ease of use, focusing on raw prompts and simple conditioning, with no advanced features like tokenization or drag-and-drop.

+1. Download the FoW Suite from the repository.
+2. Copy the `FoW-Suite-LIGHT` folder into your ComfyUI `custom_nodes` directory.
+3. Restart ComfyUI.
+4. The FoW Suite nodes should now be available in your node list.

+---

+## Quick Start
+1. Drag the `TextLoaderCombiner` node into your workspace.
+2. Connect it to a text input node.
+3. Run the workflow to see the combined text output.

 ---

 ## Documentation